enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 	We look at the size of the activation and find its its randomn noise or not.
 What's cluster building threshold?
 	It decides how big our clusters are, a low threshold will give us a very large cluster.
 And higher t. will give many cluster?
+How does FWE and FDR helps in cluster levels?